mercari/mercari-engineering-ladder/en/MG5.md

 **Thinks about what actions their company should take in order to achieve the company’s goals and encourages teams and projects to execute them.**

-**Leads the way to ensure that engineers understand and agree on the company’s organizational strategy and works to earn the cooperation of all engineers in the company in working toward the company's goals.**
+**Works to enable the cooperation of engineers in the company toward achieving goals such as by leading engineers in a way that ensures they understand and agree on the company's organizational strategy.**

 ### [Engineering Manager Skills]